Western Australia

 The Dampier Archipelago has one of the largest and most diverse concentrations of rock art in the world, with an estimated one million engravings.

 In the Dampier Archipelago in Western Australia, we are privileged to work alongside the densest concentration of rock engravings anywhere in the world.
-This art is of huge significance to both the local Traditional Custodians and all Australians.
-I’m lucky to have been given the opportunity to spend time recording rock art in this magnificent outdoor gallery with Traditional Custodians.
+This art is of huge significance to both the local Traditional Owners and all Australians.
+I’m lucky to have been given the opportunity to spend time recording rock art in this magnificent outdoor gallery with Traditional Owners.
 And I’m proud to work for a company that values cultural heritage and has passionate people committed to our business, the rock art and our community partners.

 – Victoria, Rio Tinto Cultural Heritage Adviser